Ayodhya: Before the wrap, heated exchanges in Supreme Court

 "Stop this," shouted Dhavan and this led to a sharp reaction from Vaidyanathan as well.

-"How can he (Dhavan) say this (stop it) to me," Viadyanthan retorted and urged the court to take note of all this.
+"How can he (Dhavan) say this (stop it) to me," Vaidyanathan retorted and urged the court to take note of all this.

-The CJI tried to calm the tempers and said "these are disruptions...you (Vaidyanathan) see, how agitated you are looking".
+The CJI tried to calm the tempers and said, "these are disruptions...you (Vaidyanathan) see, how agitated you are looking".

-Vaidyanthan then proceeded with his submissions and alleged that the Muslim side can take benefit of adverse possession only if they admit that the deity was the previous and lawful owner of the property.
+Vaidyanathan then proceeded with his submissions and alleged that the Muslim side can take benefit of adverse possession only if they admit that the deity was the previous and lawful owner of the property.

 AIMPLB hopes SC verdict on Ayodhya will be in Muslims' favour